Loudoun schools chief apologizes for district’s handling of alleged assaults, promises changes to disciplinary procedures

 “Dr. Ziegler’s statement on behalf of Loudoun County Public Schools is the first acknowledgment that we have had that they are in fact responsible for their bad decision-making and policies that resulted in the two sexual assaults that happened in our high schools,” spokeswoman Elicia Brand said.
 “Whether they end up being accountable to doing better by children and their parents or not, time will tell.”

-The parents she is representing have spoken out this week, often in interviews with conservative news outlets, to assert that the charged youth is “gender-fluid” and that the assault took place in a girls bathroom.
+The parents she is representing have spoken out this week, often in interviews with conservative news outlets, to assert that the charged youth is “gender fluid” and that the assault took place in a girls bathroom.
 Those details have not been confirmed by authorities.
-The parents have also denounced a policy put in place by Loudoun’s school board in August that grants students the ability to use bathrooms matching their gender identities.
+The parents have also denounced a policy put in place by Loudoun’s school board in August that lets students use bathrooms matching their gender identities.
 At the time of the alleged assault involving their daughter, that rule was not in effect.

 The Washington Post does not generally identify victims of sexual assault and is not naming the parents to avoid indirectly identifying their daughter.

 Since news of the assaults emerged, criticism of school officials has centered on a few points: Why did officials not act more swiftly to discipline the student?
-Why did they allow the student to re-enroll in a different high school after he was charged with sodomy in the first assault?
+Why did they allow the student to enroll in a different high school after he was charged with sodomy in the first assault?

 Parents have also demanded to know what the superintendent and school board members knew about the accusations, and when they knew it.
-Some have suggested that the superintendent lied when a board member asked him at a June meeting — during a discussion on the bathroom policy for transgender students — whether he knew of any alleged assaults that had taken place in school bathrooms.
-Ziegler said he did not, although the first assault had allegedly taken place a month before, in May.
+Some have suggested that Ziegler lied when a board member asked him at a June meeting — during a discussion on the bathroom policy for transgender students — whether he knew of any alleged assaults that had taken place in school bathrooms.
+He said he did not, although the first assault had allegedly taken place a month before.

 Ziegler and a spokesman for the school system, Wayde Byard, sought to respond to these charges point by point this week.
 Broadly, they said, Loudoun was hampered in handling the alleged assaults by its need to comply with law enforcement and Title IX procedures.
 Loudoun had to wait until the sheriff’s office concluded its criminal investigation before it could discipline the student, Byard said.
 He said law enforcement requested that Loudoun not interview students during the criminal investigation.
-He also noted that Title IX prohibits Loudoun from disciplining a student without following the Title IX grievance process, which requires a full investigation of sexual harassment and sexual assault.
+He also noted that Title IX prohibits Loudoun from disciplining a student without following the law’s grievance process, which requires a full investigation of sexual harassment and sexual assault.

 On Friday, Ziegler said the school system is pursuing changes that would remove or erode these barriers to swift discipline of a student charged with sexual assault, including by lobbying for revisions to Title IX that would better protect victims.
 Ziegler said he spoke Friday morning about these changes with Virginia Secretary of Education Atif Qarni, as well as with the office of U.S. Education Secretary Miguel Cardona.